-1 THE PRESIDENT: Please be seated.
-Good morning.
-Today the Tribunal will 2 continue the hearing in the Request for an Advisory Opinion submitted by the 3 Commission of Small Island States on Climate Change and International Law.
-This 4 morning we will hear oral statements from Timor-Leste, the European Union and 5 Viet Nam.
-6 7 I now invite the representative of Timor-Leste, Ms Exposto, to make her statement.
-8 You have the floor, Madam.
-9 10 MS EXPOSTO: Mr President, members of the Tribunal, it is an honour to appear before the Tribunal in these historic advisory proceedings as Representative of the 11 12 Government of the Democratic Republic of Timor-Leste, in my position as Chief of 13 Staff to His Excellency, the Prime Minister Kay Rala Xanana Gusmão, and Chief 14 Executive Officer of Timor-Leste's Land and Maritime Boundary Office.
-I appear with 15 our legal counsel, the Honourable Former Justice John Middleton AM KC and 16 Eran Sthoeger, Esquire.
-17 18 We thank the Commission of Small Island States for the request for this advisory 19 opinion.
-As a small island State, Timor-Leste is supportive of small States utilizing 20 international law to have their voices heard and to contribute to peace and social 21 justice.
-22 23 Turning now to the matter at hand.
-"Hau nia Tasi, Hau nia Timor".
-In Tetum, this 24 translates to "My sea, My Timor".
-While it is possible to translate this Tetum 25 expression literally, words cannot convey the special relationship between the 26 Timorese people and the sea.
-27 28 Timor-Leste may be a small island nation, but we have a complex, vibrant culture.
-29 A culture in which our very identity is anchored in the sea.
-30 31 The ocean has forged Timor-Leste's past and is central to our vision for the future.
+THE PRESIDENT: Good morning.
+Today the Tribunal will continue the hearing in the Request for an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law.
+This morning we will hear oral statements from Timor-Leste, the European Union and Viet Nam.

+I now invite the representative of Timor-Leste, Ms Exposto, to make her statement.
+You have the floor, Madam.

+MS EXPOSTO: Mr President, members of the Tribunal, it is an honour to appear before the Tribunal in these historic advisory proceedings as Representative of the Government of the Democratic Republic of Timor-Leste, in my position as Chief of Staff to His Excellency, the Prime Minister Kay Rala Xanana Gusmão, and Chief Executive Officer of Timor-Leste's Land and Maritime Boundary Office.
+I appear with our legal counsel, the Honourable Former Justice John Middleton AM KC and Eran Sthoeger, Esquire.

+We thank the Commission of Small Island States for the request for this advisory opinion.
+As a small island State, Timor-Leste is supportive of small States utilizing international law to have their voices heard and to contribute to peace and social justice.

+Turning now to the matter at hand.
+Hau nia Tasi, Hau nia Timor.
+In Tetum, this translates to "My sea, My Timor".
+While it is possible to translate this Tetum expression literally, words cannot convey the special relationship between the Timorese people and the sea.

+Timor-Leste may be a small island nation, but we have a complex, vibrant culture.
+A culture in which our very identity is anchored in the sea.

+The ocean has forged Timor-Leste's past and is central to our vision for the future.
 For the people of Timor-Leste, the ocean is critical to our way of life.
-The seas have 32 33 spiritual significance for the Timorese people.
-According to legend, the Timorese are 34 grandchildren of the crocodile - upon its death, its body became the land of Timor, 35 the ridges on its back became the mountains and the valleys, and the oceans its final 36 resting place.
-37 38 As the saying goes, a rising tide lifts all boats.
-That said, as developed countries 39 pursue economic growth while generating substantial greenhouse gas emissions, 40 sea-level rise risks submerging small island States.
-41 42 As such, we want to add our voices, and most importantly our actions, to those committed to defending the ocean on which we all depend.
-Even though we are not 43 44 all equally responsible for the pressures placed on the environment, particularly our 45 oceans, we will all suffer from these pressures.
-And some of us suffer 46 disproportionally compared to the little we contributed to the problem.
-47 48 Many Timorese depend on the oceans for their sustenance and livelihoods by fishing 49 and harvesting marine species, such as tuna, snapper and seaweed.
-The rich coral ecosystem, attracting scientists and tourists.
+The seas have spiritual significance for the Timorese people.
+According to legend, the Timorese are grandchildren of the crocodile - upon its death, its body became the land of Timor, the ridges on its back became the mountains and the valleys, and the oceans its final resting place.

+As the saying goes, a rising tide lifts all boats.
+That said, as developed countries pursue economic growth while generating substantial greenhouse gas emissions, sea-level rise risks submerging small island States.

+As such, we want to add our voices, and most importantly our actions, to those committed to defending the ocean on which we all depend.
+Even though we are not all equally responsible for the pressures placed on the environment, particularly our oceans, we will all suffer from these pressures.
+And some of us suffer disproportionally compared to the little we contributed to the problem.

+Many Timorese depend on the oceans for their sustenance and livelihoods by fishing and harvesting marine species, such as tuna, snapper and seaweed.
+The rich coral reefs and steep underwater cliffs that surround Timor-Leste are part of a diverse ecosystem, attracting scientists and tourists.
 Protection and preservation of the marine environment is therefore critical to protecting Timor-Leste's way of life and economic development.